- ADULT CLASS SCHEDULE

 Determination of level

 Private classes can be arranged by calling or emailing us.
-For individuals, we charge $50/hour (prorated).
-Private group classes cost $75/hour (for the whole group) with a class maximum of 15 students.
 Scheduling is flexible.

 DESCRIPTION OF ADULT PROGRAM